-USE COMPREHENSIVE, ADEQUATE AND REPRESENTATIVE (CAR) PRINCIPLES TO PROTECT THE FULL RANGE OF CHARACTERISTIC AUSTRALIAN ENVIRONMENTS representativeness over time.
+USE COMPREHENSIVE, ADEQUATE AND REPRESENTATIVE (CAR) PRINCIPLES TO PROTECT THE FULL RANGE OF CHARACTERISTIC AUSTRALIAN ENVIRONMENTS

 Identify areas that represent critical gaps in the National Reserve System as potential priorities for management and/or revegetation.
 This will help ensure the maximum diversity and optimal extents of environments are available in the future to accommodate today's biota.